fauu/Kamite/README.md

 ...
 ```

+###### Obtaining region parameters

+To obtain the desired region coordinates and dimensions, use Kamite’s Region
+Helper mode: Launch Kamite from console with the launch option `--regionHelper`,
+select the desired areas, and copy the resulting region specifications from the
+console output.

+> Note (Windows): To get console output on Windows, you must launch Kamite using
+> the `Kamite.ps1` PowerShell script.

+###### Region OCR quality

 “Manga OCR” and OCR.space engines should be viable here in at least some cases.
 However, they both work best when the screenshot they are provided with is
 narrowed to just the text.
 And since the current auto-narrowing algorithm is not